 These signs can manifest within 10 minutes of injecting heroin, and slightly longer if smoked, snorted, or consumed orally.
 Overdoses on heroin and other opioids can be fatal.
 This makes it important to act as soon as any of the signs above appear.
 Lay the person on their side so that they won’t have a hard time breathing.
 Call 911 or other emergency responders immediately and be sure to tell them you suspect an opioid overdose.

 In Massachusetts, a Good Samaritan Law has been passed in 2012, which protects overdose witnesses who call in an OD from being persecuted.
 If you’re in the state and are witness to a potential overdose, call 911 immediately.

 Emergency responders or ER personnel will typically administer Naloxone or a similar medication to stop the overdose and stabilize the individual.
 Naloxone is available in injectable and inhaler form and either can be used to counteract the immediate effects of an opioid overdose

 Afterward, medical detox may be started to help remove traces of opioids from the patient’s system.
 Drug substitution therapy may be used to ensure that the patient does not suffer from a fatal opioid withdrawal.
 This process will take as long as it’s needed for the patient to be well enough to receive counseling and therapy.

 There are many reasons for the rise in heroin use and overdoses.
 However, in Massachusetts, the rise is directly linked to a rise in the prescribing of powerful opioid-based painkillers.

-For many years there was a perception that pain was being under-treated, and that caused many doctors to be freer with their prescribing of powerful and potentially addictive medications like Oxycontin.
+For many years there was a perception that pain was being under-treated, and that caused many doctors to be freer with their prescribing of powerful and potentially addictive medications like Oxycontin and Fentanyl.

-There are a number of benefits of residential treatment for heroin abuse, including the availability of medical personnel to administer detox, 24/7 monitoring and the presence of experienced counselors.
+There are several benefits of residential treatment for heroin misuse, including the availability of medical personnel to administer medical intervention, 24/7 monitoring, and the presence of experienced counselors.